noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

 val blah: ZIO[Poop, Nothing, Unit] = ???
 // or multiple dependencies
 val blah: ZIO[Poop with Flush with Etc, Nothing, Unit] = ???

+/// Providing Dependencies ////////////////////////////
+// ^ see # Zlayer for more
+// use the ++ operator to provide multiple deps val mainApp: ZIO[Any, Nothing, Unit] = effect.provideLayer(Console.live ++ Random.live)

-// or with from services
+// or from existing services
-// ^ TODO: this should be somewhere else val live: URLayer[Clock with Console, Logging] =
+val live: URLayer[Clock with Console, Logging] =
       ZLayer.fromServices[Clock.Service, Console.Service, Logging.Service]

-/// Providing Dependencies ////////////////////////////
-// use the ++ operator to provide multiple deps
-// builtin ZIO services dont need to be provided val mainApp: ZIO[Any, Nothing, Unit] = effect.provideLayer(Console.live ++ Random.live)

 /// Accessing Dependencies ////////////////////////////
 // any zio effect can access the environment via a for comp for {
-  env <- ZIO.environment[Int]
+  env <- ZIO.environment[SomeInterface]
   _   <- putStrLn(s"The value of the environment is: $env")
 } yield env